alexnelsone/centralizedlogging.io/03-Setup-Landing-Zone-Accelerator.md

 28. Check the box next to `I acknowledge that AWS CloudFormation might create IAM resources.`
 29. Click `Submit`

 And now, we wait.
 A while.
+You can keep an eye on the CloudFormation console until you see your `AWSAccelerator-Installer` stack show `CREATE_COMPLETE`.